MicrosoftDocs/kaizala-docs/Articles/Business Solutions/Corporate communications/Sample Solutions/SharepointAnnouncementsonKaizala/Display Sharepoint announcements.md

 > Note- Rich text is not supported by out-of- box announcement card.
 Switch off rich text for sharepoint column that has Announcement body(description) while creating that column.

-2. Configure Flow such that, when a new item is created or existing item is modified in Announcement list, an out-of-box Announcement card is sent to a Kaizala group
+2. Configure Flow such that, when a new item is created or existing item is modified in announcement list, an out-of-box announcement card is sent to a Kaizala group

 <img src="/Articles/Business%20Solutions/Corporate%20communications/Sample%20Solutions/SharepointAnnouncementsonKaizala/Sharepoint%20announcement%20Images/3.png" alt="Sharepoint&Flow Logo" width="500" />